CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 ####Installer Logs
 During the installation, the Installer will create logs.
 The logs will be created in a directory within the temporary directory of the operating system.
 Each finished installation will create an individual log with a timestamp.
 If you have trouble with the installation, please provide this log file on a [support ticket created on our support portal](https://www.cisecurity.org/support/).

-The permissions on the configuration file (ccpd-config.yml) and the logs directory for CIS-CAT Pro Dashboard need to allow the tomcat user to read and/or write.

-<a name="confAndDeploymentManual"></a>
-##Configuration and Deployment - Manual##
-<b>This section describes how to configure and deploy the Dashboard manually.
-For instructions on how to configure and deploy the Dashboard using the Installer, see [Configuration and Deployment - Installer](#confAndDeploymentInstaller).</b>

-At this point, it is prudent to deploy the CIS-CAT Pro Dashboard application (the "war") included in the downloadable bundle.
-The initial deployment of the web application can then be tested via direct connection to the application server on port `8080`, without the web server.
-This can help identify any application or application server misconfigurations prior to web server installation/configuration.

 **Proxy information- do we need?**